-Set up in 2003, the London office focuses on pursuing humanitarian diplomacy and facilitating ICRC operations in the field.
-Its target audiences include the British authorities and armed forces, members of parliament, thinktanks, the media and major international NGOs.
-Through such contacts, the ICRC seeks to improve understanding of and secure broad support for IHL and ICRC and Movement operations.
-The London office works in close cooperation with the British Red Cross on a wide range of areas of common interest.
+Set up in 2003, the London mission focuses on pursuing humanitarian diplomacy and facilitating ICRC operations in the field.
+Through contact with the British government, armed forces, members of parliament, think-tanks, the media and international NGOs, it seeks to improve understanding of and secure broad support for IHL and ICRC and Movement operations.
+It also works with the Irish authorities on the incorporation of IHL into national legislation.
+The London mission operates in partnership with the British Red Cross on a wide range of areas of common interest and cooperates with the Irish Red Cross Society.

 BUDGET IN KCHF

-Protection 38
+Protection 162

 Assistance -

-Prevention 682
+Prevention 947

-Cooperation with National Societies 297
+Cooperation with National Societies 525

 General -

-Total 1,018
+Total 1,634

-Total Of which: Overheads 1,018 62

-Of which: Overheads
+Of which: Overheads 100

+PERSONNEL

+Expatriates 2

+National staff (daily workers not included)